The Nissan Skyline R34 GTR is one of the most celebrated and legendary Japanese performance vehicles of all time, loved and desired by many.

 However, when you consider that no generation of the Nissan Skyline was ever properly sold new in the United States, it does seem a bit peculiar that it has achieved such a loyal following in the USA.

-How is it that a car which you cannot (apparently) legally buy could become so desirable?
+How is it that a car which you cannot (apparently) legally buy could become so desirable in the American market.
+Illegal Nissan Skylines are undeniably popular!

 In this edition of Car Facts, we go in-depth to discover why Nissan Skylines are illegal in the United States?